-The Parent PLUS loan has a fixed rate of 7.9% and and origination fee of 4.204%.
+The Parent PLUS loan has a fixed rate of 7.00% for loans disbursed on or after July 1, 2017, and a loan fee of 4.264%.
 Interest accrues beginning on the date the loan first disburses and until it is paid in full.

 Repayment and Deferment

 Repayment begins 60 days after loan is fully disbursed.
 The repayment term will be 10-25 years depending upon the type of repayment plan selected.
 There is no grace period for this loan.
-Parents have the option to defer payments for PLUS Loans that were originated after July 1, 2008, provided the designated student is enrolled at least half-time (six credits) each semester.
-The parent should contact their loan servicer after the loan has been fully disbursed to request deferment.
+Parents have the option to defer payments for PLUS Loans, provided the designated student is enrolled at least half-time (six credits) each semester.
+The parent should check the deferment box on their electronic loan application when submitting their application through StudentLoans.gov to be eligible for the deferment.